The 12 Hallmarks of Aging in Dogs, Explained

-• Rising from the floor demands peak effort; walking can look normal once momentum takes over.
+- Rising demands peak effort; walking can look normal once momentum takes over.

-• Red flags—yelping, knuckling, falls, sudden weakness, or bladder changes—should prompt urgent vet care.
+- Red flags — yelping, knuckling, falls, sudden weakness, or bladder changes — mean urgent vet care, not wait-and-see.

-• Small home changes (traction, nail care, ramps, supportive bedding) can reduce daily strain immediately.
+- Small home changes (traction, nail care, ramps, firm bedding) reduce strain immediately; strength work improves the stand-up moment more than longer walks.

 Why Rising Can Look Hard While Walking Still Looks Normal